Hand-Picked Daily GUN DEALS, and Exclusive Coupons Codes >>>

 Cons

-You might say I only like the AR-7 because of James Bond, and you’d be half right.
-Connery introduced me to the weapon, but the unique design and layout captured me.
+You might say I only like the Henry AR-7 because of James Bond, and you’d be half right.
+Connery introduced me to the weapon, and the unique design and layout captured me.

-Armalite originally designed the AR-7 based on an early bolt action rifle known as the AR-5, but the gun we get now is a semi-automatic, magazine-fed .22 LR rifle.
+Armalite (yep, that Armalite) originally designed the AR-7 based on an early bolt-action rifle known as the AR-5, but the gun we get now is a semi-automatic, magazine-fed rifle chambered for .22 LR.
+Although Armalite no longer exists as it once did, Henry now produces the AR-7.

 AR-7 Innards